sAjibuu/Upload_Bypass/README.md

       Provide a remote path where the WebShell will be uploaded (won't work if the file will be uploaded with a UUID).
       Usage: -l / --location /uploads/

+   -o OUTPUT_DIRECTORY, --output OUTPUT_DIRECTORY

+      Provide an output directory (not a file) to save the results in - Default is the current directory.
+      Usage: -o / --output ~/Desktop/example.com

    -rl NUMBER, --rate-limit NUMBER

       Set rate-limiting with milliseconds between each request.